jangwoopark/very-short-cpp/book/README.md

 ### Book exercises
 - The answers are in the txt file.
-- Chapters two to nine so far uploaded.
+- Chapters two to ten so far uploaded.
+- Notice that none of the files have the same name for different chapters.